Ihalake/Ml-project/README.md

 - Model Saving: Saves trained models and preprocessing objects for deployment and future use.

 ## To run the project :
--download zip file
+-download zip file.
--open project in terminal and run 'python app.py'
+-open project in terminal and run 'python app.py'.